Fried boiled eggs are buttery, crispy, and so delicious. They are wonderful as a snack, for breakfast, or as a salad topping.

 These buttery eggs make a perfect snack or a great breakfast.
 And they are also very good for lunch or dinner, as a salad topping - they're great with this simple arugula salad and can turn it into a complete meal.

 You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
 But if you've used hard-boiled eggs that have already spent a few days in the fridge, take that into account.

 Reheat the leftovers very gently, in the microwave on 50% power, or enjoy them cold.
 Eating them cold is actually my favorite way to enjoy them.

 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - Pinch salt and pepper

 - Place the butter in a small nonstick skillet.
-Heat over medium-high heat until melted.

-- Season with salt and pepper and serve.
+- Season the eggs with salt and pepper and serve.

 - Keep leftovers in the fridge, in an airtight container, for up to 3 days (unless the eggs you used have already spent some time in the fridge).